Wedding Catering is important & can be a big-ticket budget item… How do you choose?

 - Questions to ask your Caterer

 The expense of a sit-down plated meal is more, because of the number of servers required to attend to guests, especially if they are pouring guests’ wine.
-However, you can save a lot on the quantity of food required to be provided (compared to a buffet) so you may be able to afford much better quality, and with an ‘alternate drop’ option, there will be no wastage.
+However, you can save a lot on the quantity of food required to be provided (compared to a buffet) so you may be able to afford much better quality, and with an ‘alternate drop’ option, there will be no food wastage.
+Similarly, guests usually drink less wine if it’s being served at the table.

 Alternate drop means only two meals are prepared (e.g. Chicken and Beef) and half the guests receive each.
 If guests prefer one over the other, they are free to swap with their neighbors, but they do not get the option of selecting their preferred option.

-Slightly less formal than the plated 2 or 3-course meal is the banquet style menu.
-This is what we opted for at our wedding in February, choosing Italian-style meats and vegetables.
+Slightly less formal than the plated 2 or 3-course meal is the shared banquet style menu.
+This is what we opted for at our wedding, choosing Italian-style catering.
 Each platter is large enough for every guest to have a little, and it’s the perfect way to cater to those with dietary requirements too, or picky eaters, as they can pick and choose whatever they feel like.
 Apparently the gnocchi was delicious, but unfortunately Blair and I didn’t have the opportunity to taste it, we were too busy making speeches and drinking champagne!

 For an especially large number of guests, or where guests are not necessarily eating at set tables, a self-service buffet provides guests a multitude of options.
 Buffet dinners are the second most popular choice for an evening reception.